1.- PROGRAMME DESCRIPTION

-Methodology is “hands on”, constructive and makes use of different techniques from working in the Port’s classroom to the bus tour around the Port facilities and the outside surrounding areas:
+Methodology is participatory and constructive and uses different techniques both in the Port’s classroom and the bus tour around the Port facilities and the outside surrounding areas:

 - Explanations based on the group’s previous knowledge

-- Observation of reality and inferring explanations about how the Port works from the bus tour
+- Observation of reality inferring explanations about how the Port works (from the bus tour)

-- Observation of descriptive photographs and comparative ones of the past and present
+- Observation of both descriptive and comparative photographs (old and current)

-- Handling objects and construct their history through reasoning logically
+- Handling objects and construction of their history through logical reasoning

 - Carrying out simple scientific measurements